Should a Literature Review be Critical? Tips How to do it

 Intended Audience

-Does to whom the publication is aimed to meet your scholarly information needs?
+Does the publication is aimed to meet your scholarly information needs?
 Is the use of the audience too simplistic, too complicated, or too technical?

 Quick Content Check